artemisia0/GUI-for-SFML/README.md

 _Simplest and Smallest GUI header-only library for SFML.
 Written for beautiful game ui creating._

 ## Description
 It is small header-only GUI library for SFML.
 SSGUI was written for my game.
-It is neccessary to have button/knob/slider sprites to use those widgets.
-If You're not a UI designer like me, consider using something like https://www.g200kg.com/en/webknobman/.
-It is awesome tool for creating nice UI elements at the very ease.
-You should export sprites as vertical spritesheets (to be SSGUI-compatible).
-My library has only essential widgets like a button, knob, either vertical or horizontal slider, line edit or text entry and that's all.
-You can contribute it and add maybe menu or check box...
+If You're not a UI designer consider using something like https://www.g200kg.com/en/webknobman/.

 ## Features
 * Small header-only library (less than 700 LOC)